RafSwiggers/Raftrap/README.md

 #### Code
 Black background, green lettering.
 Specific matrix-like font.
 No specificity for different languages.

+#### Bruce
+The Bruce class turns your div into a banner.
+Page-wide, blue, gradient background.

+#### Title
+A miniature version of the Bruce class.

+#### Navbar
+Styles a UL into a vertical, side-lying navbar.

 ### [Check out the page here!](https://rafswiggers.github.io/Raftrap/index.html)